akrystian/jvmVideo/README.md

 # jvmVideo
-New videos from workshops and confernces related to JVM.
+New videos from workshops and conferences related to JVM.